-One major difference between QR codes and barcodes is that the QR codes can be scanned from both paper and screen.
-On the other hand, linear barcodes can be scanned only from the paper.
-That’s precisely the reason why you see QR codes both on apps as well as at the online stores.
+One major difference between QR codes and barcodes is that the QR codes are scannable from both ways, i.e., via paper and screen.
+On the other hand, linear barcodes are scannable only from paper.
+That’s precisely the reason why you see QR codes both on apps as well as at online stores.

 To scan a QR code, you need to have one of the following things:

-- A barcode reader that has the capability to scan QR codes.
+• A barcode reader with the capability to scan QR codes.

-Nowadays, there are also many QR code scan apps available that allow users to scan the QR codes with the utmost ease.
-All the user has to do is open the camera and place it towards the QR code; this will immediately identify it and subsequently open a push notification.
-The user then just has to tap on it to finish the operation.
+Nowadays, many QR code scan apps are allowing users to scan the QR codes with the utmost ease.
+All the user has to do is open the camera and place it towards the QR code, which will immediately identify it and subsequently open a push notification.
+Then the user has to just tap on it to finish the operation.

 Scanning recipient’s QR code with a smartphone

-In this process, the user has to open the phone camera or the relevant QR code scan app.
-Afterward, they have to scan the code that is displayed on an individual product, paper bill, or at a store’s checkout.
-Various offers and loyalty points might also be applied via the application in case it’s a store specific application.
+In this process, the user has to open the phone camera or the relevant QR code scanner app.
+After that, they have to scan the code displayed on an individual product, paper bill, or at a store’s checkout.
+Various offers and loyalty points might also be applied via the application in case it’s a store-specific application.

 Retailers scanning QR code on user’s phone screen

-In the QR code payment process, the user opens the payment app once the total transaction amount is set in the POS system of the retailer.
+In the QR code payment process, the user opens the payment app once the total transaction amount is confirmed in the POS system of the retailer.
 The QR code payment app displays a QR code that identifies with the user’s card details.
-The retailer then scans the QR code with a scanner thus concluding the transaction.
+The retailer then scans the QR code with a scanner, thus concluding the transaction.

 App-to-app payments